 Components such as the bowl, lid and bowl handle must be cleaned before using.
-Boil the kettle and fill the bowl with boiling water and let it rest for 5 minutes before drying with paper towel.
+Boil the kettle and fill the bowl with hot water and let it rest for 5 minutes before drying with paper towel.
 Mix 1 cup of water with 1 Tbsp Vinegar and 1 Tsp of baking soda (bi-carb soda): Wipe the lid and handle with a soft cloth soaked in the vinegar/soda water and finish with a dry cloth or paper towel.

 Do not move the machine around when it is fermenting.